Do Go On - 207 - The Golden State Killer

 What?

-Is that there's a lot of goldfish in it,
+is that there's a lot of goldfish in it.

-but basically her record is for big
+But basically, her record is for biggest bar.

 Cream on the cake.

-Cream on the icing on the cake.
+icing on the cake.

-Ocing on the cake.
+icing on the cake.

-Put some cream on your put.
+Yeah, you got put some cream on your put.

 Thank you, Hannah.